 Structured interview examples can be classified into three, namely; the face-to-face interview, telephone interviews and survey/questionnaires interviews

-A face-face structured interview is a type of interview in which the researcher and the interviewee exchange information physically.
+A face-to-face structured interview is a type of interview where the researcher and the interviewee exchange information physically.
 It is a method of data collection that requires the interviewer to collect information through direct communication with the respondent in line with the research context and already prepared questions.

-A face-face structured interview allows the interviewer to collect factual information with regards to the experiences and preferences of the research respondent.
+Face-to-face structured interviews allow the interviewer to collect factual information regarding the experiences and preferences of the research respondent.
 It helps the researcher minimize survey dropout rates and improve the quality of data collected, which results in more objective research outcomes.

 A tele-interview is a type of structured interview that is conducted through a video or audio call.
 In this type of interview, the researcher gathers relevant information by communicating with the respondent via a video call or telephone conversation.